Released 17th of March 2015. For 64 bit Ubuntu 14.04. For other distros visit the game official page. Patched version ready to download and install.

 UnReal World is a combination of roleplaying game and a survival simulation.
 In a world inspired by iron-age Finland you can track animals, set traps, hunt with bows and spears, tan hides, go fishing, pick berries, cook food, sleep in a temporary shelter or build a log cottage, trade with the villagers, craft items, etc. It has a randomly generated map, skill development and a detailed wounds and combat system.
 The item crafting is moddable.

+The main focus of UnReal World development is currently in implementing quests and will continue for unforeseeable period of time.
+We're not taking the easiest path to add them, but use verbose dialogue, procedural generation and randomization to maintain replayability and immersion.
 Stay tuned for more - and feel welcome to join at Official Unreal World forums for good talks and frequent tidbits about ongoing development.

 Highest Rated (5 agree) 9/10

 I am following that game since a few years.
 And to be honest, it evolved a lot lately (in the good direction) and is always a pleasure to discover what new things have been added after a few calm months.
 It is one of the most in depth survival games around (not the zombie style, but the one were you are sent into wilderness with nothing but a knife and have to find a way to make your own food, fire, clothes, house...).
 I love the fact too that it is based on the real finnish medieval era, with an…